-7.2.2 Properties of Clusters
+7.3.2 Properties of Clusters

-The results of performing hierarchical agglomerative clustering (based on 10 clusters) on the 3-week Géant dataset is shown in Figure 7.
+The results of performing hierarchical agglomerative clustering (based on 10 clusters) on the 3-week Geant dataset is shown in Figure 9.
 In the figure, each cluster is denoted by a distinct plotting symbol.
+Likewise, distinct symbols are used in Figure 8 to denote the results of clustering.

 Clearly, automated methods can find structure in this data, but to be useful for analysis the clusters found should have some correspondence to high level anomaly types; that is, clusters should have some meaning.
-To determine whether automatically generated clusters have interpretation in terms of particular anomaly classes, we turn to our manually labeled data (three weeks of Abilene anomalies).
+To determine whether automatically generated clusters have interpretation in terms of particular anomaly